relativisticelectron/Notes/Scaling Bitcoin.md

 Problems:
 - Lightning is not secure to use for payments below the blockchain fee.
 The blockchain fee can be macliciously increased (Flood and loot).

-#### Cut-through

-In Mimblewimble exists the possibility to remove intermediate transactions from the blockchain without deminishing the security of the chain, called "cut-through".
-This reduces the storage problem, but leaves the bandwidth and computational costs unchanged.
-It is unclear if such a cut-through could be applied to bitcoin.

-#### Driveshains

-[Drivechains](https://www.drivechain.info/peer-review/peer-review-new/) (a kind of sidechain) seem by far the most promising in the long term.
-Sidechains generally allow to transfer bitcoin into the sidechain (peg-in) and transfer them back into the bitcoin blockchain (peg-out).
-While peg-in is easy, doing peg-out in a trust-minimized way is hard.
-Drivechains resort here to a very very slow peg-out.

-One or many drivechains (1), (2)..., which also have a fixed block size, could anker into the bitcoin blockchain.
-A normal user would however have funds only in one drivechain, e.g., drivechain (1).
-If they wanted to transact with a user from drivechain (2) they would need to use an intermediary (this intermediary could be non-custodial, such as a lightning network exchange).

-Advantages:

-* Users have their funds non-custodial
-* If drivechain (1), (2).... have also all too high fees, each drivechain could have more childs (11), (12),...  and (21), (22),....
-This allows an exponentially large tree, therefore scalable to billions of people, while the user only needs to keep track of the particular branches they have funds in

-Disadvantages:

-* Transactions cannot be done from anyone to anyone in the same block chain.
-One needs to have (ideally non-custodial) intermediaries bridging the chains.
-Luckily this could be completely automated and hidden from the user.
-* There are more trade-offs to drivechains and the drivechains would need to grow into reliable and trustable chains similar to bitcoin today.